Ibenmain/BlogsApp/README.md

-Clone the repository: git clone `repository-url` Navigate to the project directory: cd `repository-url` Use command Make to simplify installation of the package and migration prisma-client Visit [http://localhost:3000](http://localhost:3000) to interact with the blog application.
+Clone the repository: git clone `repository-url` Navigate to the project directory: cd `repository-url` before running command make copy the content of the env.example in the new .env file
+Use command Make to simplify installation of the package and migration prisma-client Visit [http://localhost:3000](http://localhost:3000) to interact with the blog application.